Khatija-Essa/PROG7321_POE/README.md

 4. Set Up the Database

 - Ensure SQL Server is installed and running.
-- Create a new database named MunicipalServicesDB.
+- Create a new database named MunicipalServicesDB. (for user profiles)
 - Execute the SQL scripts provided in the DatabaseScripts folder to set up the necessary tables and schema.
 5. Build and Run the Application